 Despite the many benefits of eyebrow threading, there are also some cons to it, so you will need to take extra precautions when choosing to have your eyebrows threaded.

-♦ Subscribe to Barbara Frank’s Monthly Health Newsletter to learn the newest information in holistic health, medical research, and learn tips and tricks for improving your health naturally! ♦
+♦ Subscribe to Barbara Frank’s Monthly Wellness Newsletter to learn the newest information on natural healing, essential oils, herbology, medical research, and tips and tricks for improving your health and beauty naturally! ♦

 Cons of Eyebrow Threading